Kentucky's run in AP women's poll ends; UConn stays on top

 - What the national media are saying after 'revitalized' Seahawks beat Lions in NFL playoffs

+Notre Dame and Florida State switched places at Nos.
+6 and 7, with Washington, Louisville and Oregon State rounding out the top 10.
+Washington has its best ranking since the Huskies were No. 7 in 1998.
+They beat then-No. 9 UCLA on Sunday.
+The Bruins dropped eight places to 17th after getting swept by Washington State and Washington.

+The Pac-12 has six teams in the Top 25.
+Oregon State made the biggest jump, moving up six spots this week after beating Cal and Stanford.
+It was the Beavers’ first win ever at the Cardinal.

 North Carolina State entered the poll at No. 23.
+It’s the Wolfpack’s first ranking since the final poll of 2014.

 The poll can be found online: http://collegebasketball.ap.org/ap-womens-basketball-poll-week-10

-Note: This story has been corrected to show that Florida State, not Florida, is No. 7.